 Trick-or-treaters in St James one of the contemporary housing estates/subdivisions in the north northeastern reaches of suburban Hamilton, Waikato this evening, Saturday, the 31st of October 2009.

-Mayor of Waipa Alan Livingston speaks today Friday the 30th of October 2009 as Cambridge celebrates one year to the 2010 World Rowing Champs at Lake Karapiro, with a street parade.
-The Karapiro 2010 One-Year-Out Celebration.
+Mayor of Waipa Alan Livingston speaks, today, Friday the 30th of October 2009 as Cambridge celebrates one year to the 2010 World Rowing Champs at Lake Karapiro, with a street parade.
+Karapiro 2010 One-Year-Out Celebration.

 Waipa District Deputy Mayor Peter Lee and Waipa District Councillor Grahame Webber with rowers Tyson Williams and Jade Uru in the Karapiro 2010 One-Year-Out Celebration street parade, today, Friday the 30th of October 2009.
 Victoria Street, Cambridge, New Zealand.